jimm/vcv-jimm/README.md

 I welcome Issues and Pull Requests to this repository if you have suggestions for improvement.

+Thank you to Github users @naclander, @jsmonzani, and @phdsg for bug reports and suggested fixes.

 # Autherial Information Module

 - Jim Menard, jim@jimmenard.com